Juniper Networks’ releases new data fabric offering

-Most enterprises have separate campus and data centre networks, leveraging entirely different architectures to provide connectivity across the two domains.
+Most enterprises have separate campus and data center networks, leveraging entirely different architectures to provide connectivity across the two domains.

 This leads to divergent operations, which inhibits enterprises' attempts to unify their infrastructure under a common operational umbrella.

-With Juniper’s new EVPN-VXLAN campus architecture, enterprises can build campus networks using the same protocols that are popular in the most stable and efficient data centres that exist today.
+With Juniper's new EVPN-VXLAN campus architecture, enterprises can build campus networks using the same protocols that are popular in the most stable and efficient data centers that exist today.

 To facilitate the way customers can deploy their entire campus, Juniper has also expanded its campus portfolio via a reseller agreement with a global Wi-Fi leader, Aerohive Networks, and today announced the expansion of their strategic partnership to provide a cloud-managed, wired, wireless and WAN solution.

 Juniper Sky Enterprise integrates with Aerohive's Cloud Services APIs and Aerohive's HiveManager Network Management System to provide a single pane of glass for monitoring the entire wired and wireless campus network.

 The solution offers customers choice of deployment models – including public cloud, private cloud or on-premises.